TimFinucane/react-native-beacons-manager/BACKGROUND_MODES.md

 Finally when killed or sleeping and a beacon is found your whole app wont be loaded.

-So do the tasks (that does not long last since iOS won't let it run more than few seconds):
+So do the tasks (that cannot last long since iOS won't let it run more than few seconds):
 ```javascript
 // monitoring:
  DeviceEventEmitter.addListener(